Some Interesting Stuff We’re Learning About Call Scoring and Phone Close Rates

 Well, those days are over.

-Well, here are couple of interesting things we’re learning as we score calls and track close rates.
+Well, here are a couple of interesting things we’re learning as we score calls and track close rates.

 One client started scoring calls about 7 months ago.
 This means that they were using Convirza to track specific events on the call.
 For example: Did the employee use the caller’s name?
 Did the employee ask directly for an appointment?
 Did the employee persist in the face of an objection?